 There are a wide range of portable Bluetooth speakers available to choose from, which means you might not know where to begin or what to look for.
 We’ve done the research and the testing, which means we’re in a prime position to select the very best Bluetooth speakers you can buy in 2022.

-The best Bluetooth speaker
+The best Bluetooth speakers you can buy

-It's both water- and dust-proof, and now has a one-touch mix button that lets you pull up your favorite playlists without ever picking up your phone.
+It's both water and dust-proof, and now has a one-touch mix button that lets you pull up your favorite playlists without ever picking up your phone.